Second-Order Asymptotically Optimal Outlier Hypothesis Testing: Introduction

 \subsection{Organization for the Rest of the Paper}

 The rest of the paper is organized as follows.
-In Section \ref{sec:pf}, we set up the notation, formulate the universal outlying sequence detection problem with at most one outlying sequence, propose fundamental limits and present our main results concerning the performance of optimal universal tests.
-In Section \ref{sec:Tout}, we generalize our results to the case of multiple outlying sequences where the number of outlying sequences is known and each outlying sequence is generated according to a potentially different anomalous distribution.
+In Section \ref{sec:pf}, we set up the notation, formulate the outlier hypothesis testing problem with at most one outlying sequence, propose fundamental limits and present our main results.
+In Section \ref{sec:Tout}, we generalize our results to the case of multiple outlying sequences where the number of outlying sequences is unknown and each outlying sequence is generated from a potentially different anomalous distribution.
 Finally, we conclude the paper and discuss future research directions in Section \ref{sec:conclude}.
 The proofs of all theorems are deferred to appendices.